3 Things to Avoid in Baby Laundry Detergent

-Children with sensitive skin have to be very careful with the products that they use.
-This can come down to their skincare routine.
-Including what face wash, body soap.
+Children with sensitive skin have to be very careful with the products they use.
+This can come down to their skincare routine, including their face wash and body soap.
 But another big product that children with sensitive skin have to be careful with is what laundry detergent they use.
 If your little ones are someone with sensitive skin, it may be worthwhile to use a detergent that is non-biological instead of biological.
 There are 3 things you need to look out for when choosing the best baby clothes detergent:

 Enzymes are basically additional ingredients manufacturers put in to have a stronger stain-removing power.
-In essence, enzymes are not really bad but they become a problem when it gets trapped and deposited in the fibers of your baby’s clothes.
-They can potentially irritate the skin of a baby or even a full-grown adult with sensitive skin.
+In essence, enzymes are not harmful, but they become a problem when it gets trapped and deposited in the fibres of your baby’s clothes.
+They can potentially irritate a baby’s skin or even a full-grown adult with sensitive skin.
 However, if your detergent is already formulated well, these enzymes are not necessary anymore.

 Similar to the enzymes, these optical brighteners are not bad, but they become a problem when it touches and rubs the baby’s skin or even a full-grown adult with sensitive skin.
 You’re probably already seeing a pattern here.
-Anything that gets deposited in the fabrics could be an irritant, so it’s best to avoid them.
-But there’s probably one more ingredient that gets deposited that you are not aware of.
+Anything deposited in the fabrics could be an irritant, so it’s best to avoid them.
+But there’s perhaps one more ingredient that gets deposited that you are not aware of...

-It is best that you stay away from fragranced detergents or fabric softeners, but we understand that the fragrant smell of newly washed laundry brings so much delight in this otherwise seemingly thankless chore, so we don’t want to take this simple joy away from you!
+You should stay away from fragranced detergents or fabric softeners.
+Still, we understand that the fragrant smell of newly washed laundry brings so much delight in this otherwise seemingly thankless chore, so we don’t want to take this simple joy away from you!
 We would advise that you look for laundry detergents with an allergen-free fragrance.
 The fragrance is made up of hundreds of individual ingredients blended, and some of these ingredients can irritate when present in high amounts.

-Most of the commercially available laundry detergents would normally tick just one box, which is the ‘non-bio’ bit.
+Most commercially available laundry detergents would usually tick just one box, which is the ‘non-bio’ bit.
 If you find that this already suits your needs, then this is good news.

-But in case you still find yourself or your baby having irritated skin, why don’t you try out our solution, Nimble Laundry Lover?
-It is non-bio, does not contain optical brighteners and also has a delightful baby fragrance that is free from allergens.

-Our founder, Von, who is also our in-house chief chemist, developed Nimble Laundry Lover himself with his nieces and nephew as his inspiration and it’s all made in the UK too.
+But in case you still find yourself or your baby having irritated skin, why don’t you try out our solution, Laundry Lover?
+It is non-bio, does not contain optical brighteners, and has a delightful baby fragrance free from allergens.
+Von, our founder and in-house chief chemist, developed Nimble Laundry Lover himself with his nieces and nephew as his inspiration and it’s all made in the UK too!
 Interested to read more about our story?
-Click Here!
+Click here!